petermllrr/Smol-Space-Program/src/index.md

 # Smol Space Program

 I build small, cute spacecraft from microelectronics, wire and lots of solder.
 These models are mostly useless, but nice to look at.
-On this page I upload pictures and build reports.
+On this site I'll upload pictures and build reports.

 ## 🛰 Gallery